What is it?

 - It enables students to write effectively for different audiences by requiring that they take at least one WE course in their major field of study.

-- It leads to better employment opportunities for LC students.
+- It leads to better employment opportunities for Lynchburg students.
 An April 2013 report sponsored by the American Association of Colleges and Universities (AACU) found that 93% of the employers surveyed agreed that a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their major.

 What are WE courses like?